 and reproduced by kind permission

-is particularly attractive, and the pubs are at the top of the main street - so you leave them to return to your boat on the
+is particularly attractive with pubs at the top of the main street - so you leave them to return to your boat on the

 canal and you just gently amble your way downhill.
 This is a very pleasant experience on a warm summer's evening after you have

-stretch of the canal ahead of this spot where no such supplies are available.
-Again, I write from bitter
+stretch of the canal ahead.
+I write from bitter

 After the villages of Bedwyn the next notable